Undergraduate Certificate in Geographic Information Systems

 Skills gained in this program are increasingly in demand by employers in the geospatial technology industry.

 This certificate is open to undergraduate students in all majors at Temple University.
 Students majoring in Geography and Urban Studies or Environmental Studies may also complete the Certificate in GIS.

 Classes & Curriculum

 Certificates are awarded only at the time of completion of the bachelor's degree and cannot be awarded either as a stand-alone program of study or after completion of the first bachelor's degree.

 GIS electives give students the opportunity to tailor educational experiences to their career interests.

 - Public health: GIS for Health Data Analysis, Urban GIS

 - Real estate: GIS and Location Analysis, Census Analysis with GIS

 Related Graduate Degrees

-A Geographic Information Systems Certificate (Undergraduate) provides you the skills you need to take on advanced research positions in technology-based companies, governmental agencies and nonprofit organizations.
+A Geographic Information Systems Certificate (Undergraduate) provides you the skills you need to take on advanced research positions in governmental agencies, nonprofit organizations and technology-based companies.